CONSTITUTION

 The Graduate Students Representative will:

-1. be enrolled in the Faculty of Graduate Studies at UVIC;
+1. be enrolled in the Faculty of Graduate Studies at UVic;

 Member(s) of Council at Large